ArtSna/ArtSna/README.md

 - 💬 I started my programmer life with C# because of Unity 3D and now I program in several other languages (Mainly the Java and the NodeJS language)

-### Some Skills
+### Some Skills:

-* Languages: Java, NodeJS, PHP and C#
+* Main Languages: Java, PHP, C#, HTML, CSS, Javascript and Go.
-* Frameworks/Libs: Laravel, Spigot/Bukkit and more...
+* Frameworks/Libs: Spigot/Bukkit, Quarkus, NestJS, Laravel and more...
 * Databases: SQLite, PostgreSQL and MySQL.
-* Other: Nginx, Pterodactyl, Ubuntu and more...
+* Other: Nginx, Pterodactyl, Ubuntu.
+Kafka and more...

 ##